Google Just Dropped Its Most Inexpensive Pixel Yet — & It's Really Good

-Today, Google announced two new additions to its Pixel lineup: the 3a and 3a XL, the most inexpensive offerings in the Pixel family thus far.
-They come in black, white, and just about the cutest damn lavender I have ever seen called Purple-ish.
+Last night, Google announced two new additions to its Pixel lineup - you know - the phones with the adverts throwing shade at other smartphone cameras.
+There is now, in addition to the Pixel 3 and the Pixel 3 XL, the 3a and 3a XL, and they're most inexpensive offerings in the Pixel family thus far.
+They come in black, white, and just about the cutest lilac colour I have ever seen called Purple-ish.

 Advertisement